Worcestershire

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary No VTE assessment was performed due to staff misconceptions and perceived busyness.
+Concerns summary (AI summary) No VTE assessment was performed due to staff misconceptions and perceived busyness.
 Staff also lacked knowledge of NICE guidelines regarding DVT prevention and mechanical anti-DVT devices, representing a lost opportunity for care.